gdbroman/broman.blog/_posts/2020-08-09-the-antidote-is-a-better-story.md

 Making money and building companies is storytelling.

-All kind of art.
-And politics is *definitely* storytelling.
+All kind of art - and politics - is *definitely* storytelling.

 I would even argue that *science and technology* is storytelling.
 Yes, really; stories about reality.